qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/image_clipping_and_combining.rst

 .. note::

-    To be able to use image clipping and combining you need an installed :doc:`ImageMagick <tools/tools_beyond_python_sdk>` package.
+    To be able to use image clipping and combining you need an installed :doc:`ImageMagick </pages/tool/tools_beyond_python_sdk>` package.

-xxx

 To use the two features you have to create a config file which can be used by the generator to clip or combine images.
 Altough it is possible to integrate the jobs for clipping and combining in your ``config.json`` file of your application, **the better way** is to create an own config file for the image manipuations to separate it from the application configuration.

 .. note::

-    It is recommended to use the same file name for the config file as in the core framework to better reflect its purpose: ``image.json`` xxx
+    It is recommended to use the same file name for the config file as in the core framework to better reflect its purpose: ``image.json``

 At the first look the configuration file for the image jobs is basically the same as a normal application configuration file.